01Does it work without ERP integration?

 If the system only answers questions, it is a search tool.
 If it proactively finds problems, it is intelligence.

 How Kynthar answers: Automatic.
-Kynthar continuously scans for anomalies across all documents: price mismatches, contract violations, delivery failures, duplicate payments, and 70+ other patterns.
+Kynthar continuously scans for anomalies across all documents with 100+ detection patterns: price mismatches, contract violations, delivery failures, duplicate payments, and more.
 No configuration required.

 05Can the AI access cross-tenant data, or is it isolated at the database layer?